-Further details on derivative financial instruments held by the Group are contained in Note 13 to the Annual Report and Accounts for the year ended 31 December 2013.
+Further details on derivative financial instruments held by the Group are contained in Note 13 to the 2015 Annual Report and Accounts.

 7.4.
 Credit Risk Mitigation

 Credit Support Annexes ("CSA") exist for collateralising derivative transactions with a number of banking counterparties to which the Group has derivative exposures in order to mitigate the risk of loss on default.
 Each CSA allows margin calls to be made on the net market value of derivative exposures with the particular counterparty.